 It is not advisable to proceed with a house purchase without a solicitor.
 The council's solicitor are not acting for you.
 You need a solicitor for a number reasons.
 One of which is to verify what plans the Council have for repairs and refurbishment for the next five years.
 Many leaseholders have been stung for contributions of thousands of pounds.
 In any event, if you are getting a mortgage with Co-operative, you will need to appoint a solicitor on the Co-operative conveyancing panel.

-I have been on the look out for a flat up to £195,000 and found one near me in Thamesmead I like with a park and station nearby, the downside is that it's only got 52 years on the lease.
-I can't really find anything else in Thamesmead for this price, so just wondered if I would be making a grave error acquiring a short lease?
+Over the last few months I have been searching for a flat up to £245,000 and identified one close by in Thamesmead I like with open areas and transport links in the vicinity, however it's only got 61 years on the lease.
+I can't really find anything else in Thamesmead in this price bracket, so just wondered if I would be making a grave error purchasing a short lease?

-If you need a mortgage that many years will likely be an issue.
-Reduce the offer by the amount the lease extension will cost if it has not already been discounted.
-If the current proprietor has owned the property for at least twenty four months you can request that they start the process of the extension and pass it to you.
-An additional ninety years can be extended on to the existing lease term with a zero ground rent applied.
-You should speak to your conveyancing solicitor concerning this.
+Should you need a home loan the remaining unexpired lease term may be problematic.
+Discount the offer by the amount the lease extension will cost if not already taken into account.
+If the current proprietor has owned the premises for at least twenty four months you could request that they start the process of the extension and pass it to you.
+An additional ninety years can be extended on to the existing lease term and have £0 ground rent by law.
+You should speak to your conveyancing solicitor about this matter.

-An example of a Lease Extension decision for a Thamesmead property is Various @ Colombus Square in January 2012. the Tribunal calculated the premiums to be paid for new leases for each of the flats in Mariners Walk to be £3822 and the premium to be paid for the new lease of 2 Knights Court to be £4439.
+An example of a Lease Extension decision for a Thamesmead residence is Various @ Colombus Square in January 2012. the Tribunal calculated the premiums to be paid for new leases for each of the flats in Mariners Walk to be £3822 and the premium to be paid for the new lease of 2 Knights Court to be £4439.
 This case was in relation to 13 flats.
-The remaining number of years on the lease was 76 years.
+The unexpired term as at the valuation date was 76 years.